Ways to collaborate and share in Power BI

 Template apps are designed to be distributed publicly, often in Microsoft AppSource.
 You build an app, and with little or no coding, you can deploy it to any Power BI customer.
 Your customers connect to their own data and instantiate their own accounts.
 Read more about Power BI template apps.

-Share a dataset
+Share a semantic model

 Dataflows are a self-service way to unify data from disparate sources and prepare it for modeling.
 Analysts create dataflows to ingest, transform, integrate, and enrich big data.
 They create and manage dataflows in workspaces in the Power BI service.
 Read about self-service data prep with dataflows.